 Beginning June 6, there will be increased construction activity at the intersection of the QE2 SB exit and Airport Road.

-The direct ramp to the terminal will be closed for four weeks (red line on map).
+The direct ramp to the terminal will be closed until approximately August 5 (red line on map).

 Traffic heading towards the airport will have two options: right lane (green) and centre lane (orange).

 Traffic heading towards Leduc/Nisku will have two options: left lane (blue) and centre lane (orange).

 Starting September 9, 2015, Edmonton International Airport (EIA) began a $15-million Airport Road Upgrade project.
 The project is a significant investment in the safe, smooth flow of traffic at EIA.

 “EIA is a key regional economic driver, and our core values place safety and security first.
 To ensure the safety of travellers and support current development, we are committing our time and resources to this infrastructure improvement project,” says Steve Rumley, EIA Vice President Infrastructure.

 Phase 1 and 2 of the roadwork were completed by the end of 2015.
 Phase 3 will begin in spring 2016.

 Passengers will experience immediate benefits, such as improved ride-ability on Airport Road (new sections built, existing ones resurfaced) and preliminary intersection expansion between Airport Road and Airport Perimeter Road.
 Additional work to be completed during 2016 includes:

 - widening the exit ramp from the QEII southbound from the current two-lane configuration to five lanes and adding a signalized intersection with double left turning lanes to Nisku where the off-ramp meets Airport Road

 - addition of traffic signals to the new intersection of Airport Road and Airport Perimeter Road